-In 2019, the Applied Farmscape Ecology program at the Farm Hub and the Hawthorne Valley Farmscape Ecology Program partnered to launch the Applied Farmscape Ecology Research Collaborative (AFERC) as a means to further research in agriculture and ecology with the goal of sharing information, tools and resources with farmers in the region.
+In 2019, the Applied Farmscape Ecology program at the Farm Hub and the Programa de Ecología del Agro-Paisaje de Hawthorne Valley partnered to launch the Applied Farmscape Ecology Research Collaborative (AFERC) as a means to further research in agriculture and ecology with the goal of sharing information, tools and resources with farmers in the region.

 The research projects do not simply operate independently from one another.
 Instead, the goal is to take a population ecology approach to investigating agroecological topics related to biodiversity conservation and crop production.
 The collaborative works together across disciplines with the goal of better understanding the complex interactions between water, soil, biodiversity and crop production in the region.

 The group includes researchers in the region whose work addresses the questions:How can on-farm habitat conservation or creation help support regional biodiversity?
 And, how can such conservation or creation contribute to farm production?

 The Applied Farmscape Ecology Research Collaborative includes researchers from the following organizations:

 See below to learn more about the collaborative’s research projects, researchers and resources: